ironbar/orangutan/reports/04_Modeling.md

 </p>

 I have noticed that sometimes the deathzones are not visible until we are close to them.
 It's clear that this is a partially observable environment.

+I have trained two models and they improve the scores on avoidance: from previous 0.25 to 0.64 however the navigation is not perfect, sometimes it gets stuck in the border or in the middle of the arena.
+I think this is related to memory.
+It oscilates between left and right without any result for long periods.

 ### Results